AssistantApps/Documentation/docs/apps/overview.md

 ![assistantapps-overview-api](../assets/img/assistantapps-overview-api.png)

+#### Some services that are shared between the apps

+- Update checking service
+- Changelog (What is New) list service
+- Patreon Supporters list
+- Donators list
+- Steam branches data
+- Steam News
+- Translation graphs

+---

 ### Shared Library
 The AssistantApps Apps also make use of the [AssistantApps Flutter Library](assistantAppsCommonLibrary), which contains a lot of common functionality.
 You can find documentation on how to use a few of the functions and widgets in the library on this website.